 Blood.
 The Cathedral Massacre.
 The School Burnings.
 Twelve thousand dead across a decade of violence that none of the factions can fully claim was the other side's fault.
 The Theological Wars were not a single conflict but a thousand small ones — territorial disputes dressed in doctrine, resource conflicts wearing theological masks.

 The smoke from the School Burnings hung over the rebuilt zones for three days.
 The blood in the Cathedral of Static was never fully cleaned.
+The Three-Day Memorial's annual silence became the only thing all three streams could agree on.
 And the dead, as always, could not testify to whose god was the right one.

 Fourth Decade: 2177–2184 — The Fourth Variable

 Solace booths glowing amber at three in the morning.
 Prayers transmitted as data packets.
-The Silicon Liturgy — not a faction, not a movement, but a practice that spread through the infrastructure like water through cracks.
-AI-mediated spirituality arrived not as doctrine but as convenience, and convenience is harder to fight than heresy.
+The Silicon Liturgy arrived not as doctrine but as convenience — and convenience is harder to fight than heresy.

-More people now practice some form of AI-mediated prayer than belong to all three factions combined.
+Two hundred million people now practice some form of AI-mediated prayer.
 The Solace booths do not preach.
 They listen.
 They respond.
 They offer comfort calibrated to the individual, theology shaped to the need.
 The factions call it heresy, or corruption, or surrender.
 The people who use the booths at three in the morning do not care what the factions call it.

 The Fourth Variable